marcussyeo/DSA4264-Text-Group-3/docs/data.md

 _Figure 3: Soft skills (e.g., teamwork, communication) dominate job postings._

-!!! tip "Implications for Framework"
+Implications for Framework:<br>
-These skills are non-discriminative and introduce noise.
+- These skills are non-discriminative and introduce noise.
- They are removed during preprocessing.
+- They are removed during preprocessing.

 ---